MissAle17/Median_Home_Price/README.md

 ## The Data

 Home prices have been a hot-button issue in terms of the greater health of the US economy for several decades.
-Following median home prices, home builds, home purchases, home loan interest rates, is talked about reguarly by all sorts of market analysts.
+Following median home prices, home builds, home purchases, home loan interest rates, is talked about regularly by all sorts of market analysts.

 Rises prices of construction, in labor an materials, are chasing more and more people out of participating in this market.
 With the wealth of data available we can do our own analysis and see where the most affordable US metropolitan areas are, should one be interested in lowering costs.
 The project here was created to participate on [Kaggle](https://www.kaggle.com/paultimothymooney/zillow-house-price-data).